benjystanton/benjystanton.github.io/src/posts/2018-11-17-getting-started-with-indieweb.md

 tag: NaBloPoMo2018
 ---

-<p class="lede">I decided to add some <a href="https://indieweb.org/Getting_Started">indieweb</a> goodness to the site.
+<p>I decided to add some <a href="https://indieweb.org/Getting_Started">indieweb</a> goodness to the site.
 The <a href="https://indiewebify.me/">indiewebify.me</a> validators were really helpful to check things were working.
 </p>

 ## Here's what I've done so far…